acceleratedscience/openad_service_utils/README.md

 ### Step 6.
 Copy model setup code into the setup method; use instance variables

-After customizing required class attributes, we implement the setup method.
+After customizing required class attributes, implement the setup method.

 - Copy model setup code into the `setup` method.
 (Model setup code is part 2 of the original model code.)
 This includes any code to download or load the